 Advantages of lumpsum investments:

-- The financial goal of any investor is to invest for the long term like more than 10 years.
+- The financial goal of any investor is to invest for the long term more than 10 years.

 - In mutual funds, investments are usually made in underlying assets.
 These particular assets give a better return in the long term.
 The higher will return on maturity if the investment is made earlier.